Citrus Heights, California

 Citrus Heights is a city in Sacramento County, California, United States.
-As of the 2020 U.S. census, the city had a population of 87,583, up from 83,301 at the 2010 U.S. census.
+As of the 2020 census, Citrus Heights had a population of 87,583, up from 83,301 at the 2010 U.S. census.

 History

-Citrus Heights voters approved the measure to incorporate the City on November 5, 1996, effective January 1, 1997.
+Citrus Heights voters approved a ballot measure to incorporate as a city on November 5, 1996, effective January 1, 1997.
 The measure passed, with 62.5% of the votes.
 The city incorporated on January 2, 1997 (January 1 according to the official city website), becoming the fifth city in Sacramento County.
-Originally the city was called Sylvan but in 1910 a real estate agent bought the area, split it into 10 acre lots and renamed it to Citrus Heights.
+Originally, the community was called Sylvan, but in 1910, a real estate agent bought the area, split it into 10 acre lots, and renamed it Citrus Heights.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.22 sqmi, all land.

 Climate

 Citrus Heights has a climate that is characterized by mild winters and dry hotter summers.
 The area usually has a low humidity and the average temperature throughout the year is 68 Fahrenheit, with the daily average ranging from 45° in December and January to 76° in July.
 Average daily high temperatures range from 53° in December and January to 93° in July.
 Average daily low temperatures range from 38° to 58°.
 The average year has 73 days with a high over 90°, with the highest temperature on record being 114° on July 17, 1925, and 18 days when the low drops below 32°, with the coldest one day record being December 11, 1932, at 17°.